justineuro/h5p-view/README.md

 To use,

 * Clone this repository: `git clone https://github.com/justineuro/h5p-view.git`
-* At a linux command line within your `h5p-view` directory issue the command:
+* At a Linux command line within your `h5p-view` directory issue the command:
 ```sh
 ./h5p-view -f <name-of-H5P-file> -s <server starter: python or php>
 ```
 * Point your browser at `http://0.0.0.0:8000` to play the H5P.

-For example, to view/play the [H5P Quiz (Question Set) example](https://h5p.org/question-set) from the [Examples and Downloads](https://h5p.org/content-types-and-applications) page at https://h5p.org and use `python -m http.server` to start the server:
+For example, to view/play the [H5P Quiz (Question Set) example](https://h5p.org/question-set) from the [Examples and Downloads](https://h5p.org/content-types-and-applications) page at [https://h5p.org](https://h5p.org) and use `python -m http.server` to start the server:
 ```sh
 ./h5p-view -f question-set-616.h5p -s python
 ```